eclipse/paho.mqtt-sn.embedded-c/MQTTSNGateway/README.md

 **MQTT-SN** requires a MQTT-SN Gateway which acts as a protocol converter to convert **MQTT-SN messages to MQTT messages**.
 MQTT-SN client over SensorNetwork can not communicate directly with MQTT broker(TCP/IP).
 This Gateway can run as a transparent or aggrigating Gateway by specifying the gateway.conf.
-The Transparent Gateway can not receive PUBLISH message from the broker at this version.
+The Aggregating Gateway can not receive PUBLISH message from the broker at this version.

 ### **step1.
 Build the gateway**
 ````